Home Blog Advice Should I Play High School or Club Soccer?

 Both options have their advantages and disadvantages, and it’s up to you to weigh them and make the best decision for yourself.

-Ultimately, the decision to play high school or club soccer is a personal one, and there is no right or wrong answer.
-Consider your goals, your schedule, and your priorities, and make the decision that is best for you.
+The decision to play high school or club soccer is a personal one.
+There is no right or wrong answer.